Alex Brightman

-Alexander Michael Brightman (born February 5, 1987) is an American actor, singer, and writer.
-He is best known for his work in musical theatre, specifically as Dewey Finn in the musical adaptation of School of Rock and the title character in Beetlejuice the Musical.
-Both roles earned him nominations for the Tony Award for Best Actor in a Musical in 2016 and 2019 respectively.
+Alexander Michael Brightman (born February 5, 1987) is an American actor, best known for his work in musical theatre.

+In 2015, he originated the role of Dewey Finn in the musical adaptation of School of Rock, earning him a nomination for the Tony Award for Best Actor in a Musical in 2016.
+In 2019, he originated the role of the titular character in Beetlejuice The Musical, getting him another Tony nomination in 2019.

+Since 2020, he has voiced Robo Fizz and Fizzarolli in the adult animated musical series Helluva Boss, and since 2024, he has voiced Sir Pentious and Adam in Hazbin Hotel.

 Early life

-Brightman grew up in Saratoga, California.
-He is Jewish.
+Brightman grew up in Saratoga, California and is Jewish.
 His father founded Apple's Worldwide Disabilities Solutions Group, and his mother ran a kidney dialysis clinic.
 He attended Bellarmine College Preparatory, an all-male Jesuit high school in San Jose, California, and graduated in 2005.

-In addition, he performed with Children’s Musical Theater San Jose during his youth.
+In addition, he performed with Children's Musical Theater San Jose during his youth.
+In 2007, Brightman performed in "Mrs. Sharp" by Ryan Scott Oliver at N.Y.U. under the direction of Ryan Mekenian, with Ali Stroker and Scott Evans also in the cast.